Looking for the best cafes to work from in Milan? Look no further!

 Thankfully, Milan has some excellent spots, with free wifi… and lucky for you, I’ve decided not to keep them to myself!

 Pavé is a very cool café… in a neighbourhood that didn’t seem to have much happening.
 It’s the meeting spot for all sorts.
 Students piled in around 11am for espressos, business meetings took place around me all morning and at 1pm sharp a sudden influx of hungry lunchers packed out every nook and cranny.
+It also happens to be one of the best places for breakfast in Milan.

 It’s common to share tables in Pavé – in fact one large table takes up most of the downstairs seating space.